 - Relapse risk: Recovery from SUD is often marked by relapses, which can be especially risky for those with bipolar disorder.
 Relapse can trigger mood episodes, leading to a cycle of worsening symptoms.

-Strategies for overcoming the challenges of treating bipolar and substance use disorder
+Overcoming the challenges of treating bipolar and substance use disorder

 - Find a dual support system: Build a strong support system that includes mental health professionals, support groups and loved ones who understand the complexity of your situation.